Sebastián Tagliabúe

-Sebastián Lucas Tagliabúe (born 22 February 1985) is a professional footballer who plays for Al-Wahda.
-Born in Argentina, he represents the United Arab Emirates national team.
+Sebastián Lucas Tagliabúe (born 22 February 1985) is a professional footballer who plays as a forward.
+Born in Argentina, he plays for the United Arab Emirates national team.

 Club career

 Tagliabúe started his association football career at Primera C side Club Atletico Colegiales from 2003 to 2008.
 He helped win the Primera C (fourth tier) championship with Colegiales.
 He was signed abroad by Everton from the Primera División de Chile.
 Tagliabúe made his debut in a 5–5 draw against Deportes La Serena where he scored a hat-trick.
 After a spell at Everton where he scored six goals in 13 matches, Tagliabúe moved to Deportes La Serena scoring 13 times in 27 matches.
 After one year, in 2010, he moved to Once Caldas where he was able to participate in the 2010 Copa Libertadores.

 Saudi Arabia

 After his spell in Colombia, Tagliabúe moved overseas to Saudi Arabia after being approached by Al-Ittifaq.
 Tagliabúe scored 21 goals in 44 matches from 2010 to 2012.
 Al-Shabab signed him in 2012.
 Tagliabúe scored 19 goals in 25 matches in the 2012–13 Saudi Premier League season.